Labs and Equipment

 Elizabethtown offers a unique curriculum in which students begin Organic Chemistry the second semester of their first year.
 In the Organic Chemistry Laboratory, students conduct experiments that complement lecture material and receive training in the essential techniques of the field, which include use of fume hoods, completion of synthetic reactions, and characterization of samples by instrumental analysis.
 Each of 16 students in a laboratory section is assigned a fume hood, bench space, and laboratory drawer stocked with the necessary lab equipment.
 Fume hoods are located around the perimeter of the room with a glass enclosed space for instrumentation in the center, thus promoting real time analysis of reactions and affording high visibility to ensure students' safety.

-The instrument room contains essential instrumentation for product analysis including the following:
+The Organic Instrument room contains essential instrumentation for product analysis including the following:

 - Fourier Transform Infrared Spectrometer (Nicolet Magna 760 FT-IR)